kamleshmca10/Automated-CI-Service/docker-templates/db/cassandra/README.md

 ====================

 # Build
-To build --rm a new cassandra container
+To build a new cassandra container

 ```sh
 %> docker build --rm -t cassandra .